Lordfirespeed/Lethal-Company-Augmented-Enhancer/README.md

 ### Minimum Company Buying Factor
 The minimum company buying factor can be configured.

-Prevents the company from offering buying factors below.
+Prevents the company from offering buying factors below the configured value.
 Should be enforced regardless of the [randomizer](#company-buying-factor-randomizer)'s enabledness.

 ### Company Buying Factor Randomizer